 In the selected study area of Sri Lanka, a model was developed to estimate the marginal productivity of vehicles and roads using the organized data.
 The independent variable, GDP, and the dependent variables, Vehicle stock (VSK) and Road stock (RSK), were identified.
 The Cobb Douglas function was employed to establish a productivity relationship between GDP, VSK, and RSK.
 Regression analysis was then conducted to examine the relationship between these variables and determine their significance.
 This analysis yielded the "unit changes in GDP when unit changes in VSK and RSK" as a measure of productivity.
-Additionally, log-linear regression was applied to assess the relationship between the variables in terms of percentage changes, providing insights into the "percentage changes in GDP when percentage changes in VSK and RSK" as an indicator.
+Additionally, log-linear regression was applied to assess the relationship between the variables in terms of percentage changes in VSK and RSK" as an indicator.
 To account for the provincial variation, the data was stacked and categorized with the inclusion of dummy variables, enabling the examination of relationships at both the provincial and national levels.